|

 Wanda S. Needleman, M.D. is a retired psychiatrist and psychoanalyst.
 She is also a volunteer TELL responder.

-Katie Marino holds a degree in Early Childhood Education and teaches PreK in Georgia, where she lives with her husband and son.
+Katie holds a degree in Early Childhood Education and teaches PreK.
+She lives with her husband and son.

 Adam R. Satin is a Boston attorney specializing in medical malpractice and general liability litigation.
 He is an associate with the firm of Lubin & Meyer, P.C.

-Nicole Todd lives in New Jersey and is a stay-at-home mom of four children.
+Nicole Todd lives in Utah and is a stay-at-home mom of four children.
 She graduated summa cum laude with a BA in Economics from Hunter College, and also earned an MBA from Rutgers University.
 She is a TELL responder.

-John D. Winer is an attorney practicing in California and lead author for the forthcoming book, Proving Mental and Emotional Injuries, which focuses heavily on therapist sexual abuse cases.
+John D. Winer is an attorney practicing in California and lead author of Proving Mental and Emotional Injuries, which focuses heavily on therapist sexual abuse cases.

 Jan Wohlberg is one of the five founders of TELL.
 She previously taught Organizational Behavior at Boston University’s School of Management.